Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Max Scherzer (12-5) to the mound for his 25th start this season.
+- Jordan Montgomery (8-10) will take to the mound for the Rangers and make his 27th start of the season.

 |Opponent